Vetleskrett/flexilyzer/README.md

 ## Further reading

-This project is a part of out master thesis at NTNU.
+This project is a part of our master thesis at NTNU.
 For further reading and more in depth explanations of the system, read our thesis, which can be searched for at https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/227489.

 ## Contact

-If you have any questions, please don't hesitate to reach out to us at 113.
+If you have any questions, please don't hesitate to reach out to us at `petter.lauvrak@hotmail.com` or `jacobtheisen2211@gmail.com`.